 Below is our suggested route to help you visit the essential Christian sites in Jerusalem in just one day.

 Most of the Christian spots are in or adjacent to the Old City of Jerusalem, which is a small area compressed into just one and a half square miles!
 So catching the most important Christian sites in Jerusalem in a single day is definitely possible, and at a reasonable pace.
-All the site entrances are free, and all the sites are open all day.
+Most of the entrances are free, and all the sites are open all day.

 Below is our suggested day route for a Christian tourist in Jerusalem.